“I am with the whole team right now. We want to know who you are writing for and where we can follow up and find your stories at.

 Descending down the steps, I was greeted with a packed throng of press, friends of the band and locally-baased celebrities.
 Jimmy Fallon, John McEnroe and his wife, onetime VH lead singer candidate Patty Smyth, cruised by me.
 The official capacity of Cafe Wha? is 220, but it felt much smaller.

 I made conversation with Rolling Stone writers David Fricke and Joe Levy, the former a major influence, and said hello to radio host Eddie Trunk and comedian Jim Florentine.
-Some people – none of the aforementioned by the way – had a too-cool-for-school attitude.
+Some people – none of the aforementioned by the way [except for one] – had a too-cool-for-school attitude.
 Like, “Yeah, we’re here, it’s no big deal,” hanging as far back as possible.
 Was that the reigning etiquette?
 Is that how a journalist was supposed to act in this situation?

 People were still kind of milling about, so I moved toward the stage, which came up to mid-thigh, and parked myself right in front of David Lee Roth’s microphone.
 At about 8:30pm, there was some commotion and cheering by the stairwell.